ivyharding999/DCCRF-Networks/README.md

  # Dataset

 NUSTMS dataset has 5098 pairs of infrared and depth maps gathered by far-infrared camera and ranging radar on a driving vehicle.
-The equipment used to collect the data and an example of raw data are shown in the next.
+The equipment used to collect the data and an example of raw data are shown below.

 ![image](https://github.com/ivyharding999/Discrete-Convolutional-CRF-Networks-for-Depth-Estimation-from-Monocular-Infrared-Images/blob/master/Infrared%20images/data.png)

+### Data structure

    NUSTMS         | Infrared images   | Ground-Truth Depth
  --------------   | ----------------- | ---------------